 The foundation is active in the following areas:

 - Promoting talent, and

-The Deutsche Telekom Foundation began training multipliers in 2010 as part of the Science—Nature—Knowledge project.
-These multipliers go on to train staff at day care centers throughout Germany.
-We trained 250 multipliers in 2011, and will have trained a total of 650 multipliers by the fall of 2012.
+The Deutsche Telekom Foundation began training facilitators in 2010 as part of the Science—Nature—Knowledge project.
+These facilitators go on to train staff at day care centers throughout Germany.
+A total of 650 facilitators had been trained by the fall of 2012.
 The foundation also donates course materials to the centers.
 These materials were developed over the past few years by the Science—Nature—Knowledge project.

 Once the Science—Nature—Knowledge project has been completed, the Foundation is planning to conduct a cooperative project to promote the training of educators at vocational schools and universities in Germany.
-A skills model focusing on two central aspects—educators' skills and their personal development—is being developed as the basis for the project.
+A skills model focusing on improving educators' skills and their personal development was designed as the basis for the project.
 The model is not based on a particular subject so it can be used with different content and applied to various areas.
 The STEM skills are being used as an example.

 Forschergeist 2012 day care competition.